We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

 As you can see from this map, the Guardians of the Galaxy ride is located quite close to the main entrance of Epcot.

-This will give guests entering there a huge advantage.
+When this ride finally opens a standby line, this will give guests entering there a huge advantage.
 In contrast, look at how far of a walk it is from the International Gateway.

 But more on that later.

 There is a ride height requirement for Guardians of the Galaxy: Cosmic Rewind.
 All guests must be at least 42″ in order to ride.

 The Guardians of the Galaxy ride is described as a family ride.